Most punctuation keys provide electric behavior - as well as

 reindenting the line.
 This reindentation saves you from having to

-You can inhibit the electric behaviour described here by disabling electric minor mode (see Minor Modes).
+You can inhibit the electric behavior described here by disabling electric minor mode (see Minor Modes).

 Common to all these keys is that they only behave electrically when